Little Meg

 Bronze Age Round Cairn & Carving

-South of Glassonby, Cumbria OS Map Ref NY577375
+South of Glassonby, Cumbria OS Map Ref NY57683747

-Little Meg Carved Rock
+Little Meg cairn

-Although Little Meg is sometimes referred to as a small stone circle, it is in fact the remains of a burial mound or round cairn.
+Although the stones of Little Meg are sometimes referred to as a small stone circle, they are in fact the remains of a burial mound or round cairn.
 This would have originally consisted of a central burial cist covered by a low barrow of stones and rubble, the whole structure surrounded by kerb stones.
 The cist, now destroyed, was found to have contained a cremation in an urn.
-The mound has also now gone, but the ring of kerb stones remain, although it is probable that their positions have been disturbed in the past.
-These 10 or 11 remaining stones stand at the edge of a quiet field about half a mile from the huge circle of Long Meg and her Daughters but are thought to be of a much later date.
-Two intricately carved rocks were discovered here, one was removed for a museum, the other is still in place and shows a spiral motif on the left hand side that links in with a series of concentric circles to the right.
-The whole design measures around 80 cm across.
+The mound has also now gone, but the ring of kerb stones remain measuring between 8-9 metres in diameter, although it is probable that their positions have been disturbed in the past.
+These ten or eleven remaining stones stand at the edge of a quiet field about half a mile northeast from the huge standing stone and circle of Long Meg and her Daughters but are thought to be of a later date, perhaps form the Bronze Age.

 To get to Little Meg, follow the road northeast from the village of Little Salkeld to Glassonby.
 About half way along stop just before a small wood on the left.
-The stones are a short distance down the gated track that runs between 2 fields.
+The stones are a short distance down the gated track that runs between two fields.

 Back to Map